kwynncom/true-random-numbers-from-microphone/README.md

 spike the data and make it non-random.
 An obvious experiment is to try with the software input settings turned to zero / muted, which should either pass or fail on a laptop mic that can't be easily turned off physically.

+I've tested with 10 seconds and I think 20.
+I am pretty sure I've never had a single rngtest failure, which is better than some true hardware generators.

 **************
 The /v001 folder contains my earliest attempts.